daneroo/plex-audiobook/README.md

 # Plex setup for audiobooks

+_Note_: as of 2023-08-12 I reinstalled plexmediaserver on this host, by restoring to the 2023-07-16 snapshot.
 _Note_: as of 2023-07-17 I uninstalled plexmediaserver on this host, and will rebuild audiobookshelf on a new server (NixOS)

 **Audiobookshelf** is running in the plex-audio vm in proxmox@hilbert.